FAQs about Medsphere/OpenVista

 Medsphere provides a ready-to-go implementation model that enables all new customers to take advantage of the successful customer deployments that have preceded them.
 In this way, Medsphere is able to reduce the project implementation timeline and increase the time-to-value, focusing significantly more attention on the change management, process redesign, and clinical transformation possible using OpenVista.
 Our typical implementation is anywhere from 6-9 months depending on the size of the customer.
 We put a great deal of attention on transferring knowledge directly to the customer, ensuring that they are empowered to make their own necessary changes to the solution, thus facilitating contributions to the broader customer ecosystem.
 Medsphere's "Five Ways to Go Live" white paper provides more comprehensive information on the implementation process.

-Medsphere's OpenVista software is free to all and can be downloaded at www.medsphere.org.
-Subscription fees are based on the provision of services related to the deployment and support of a single EHR solution across the enterprise, requiring no significant capital outlay.
+Medsphere's subscription fees are based on the provision of services related to the deployment and support of a single EHR solution across the enterprise, requiring no significant capital outlay.
 Our flat subscription fee based on a five-year agreement, paid quarterly in advance, includes all implementation, project management, interfaces, training, updates/upgrades, product enhancements, and ongoing 24/7 customer care.
 Every hospital can afford OpenVista.
-For a written proposal, contact Medsphere sales at 1-877-MEDSPHERE or firstname.lastname@example.org.
+For a written proposal, contact Medsphere sales at 1-877-MEDSPHERE or email@example.com.

 Medsphere provides 24/7 x 365 support for all clients that have a service agreement with the company.
 Clients can report a problem by calling 1-877-MEDSPHERE or by e-mail.
 The www.medsphere.org web site also serves OpenVista end users as a clearinghouse for VistA and OpenVista related questions.
 Ecosystem participants can review previous discussions for relevant information and post questions that Medsphere personnel and other Ecosystem members respond to.